Join Us for SERVICES Join us for worship Sunday, 10 to 11 am. Presbyterian Church of Easton is located at 617 N. Washington St., Easton, MD.

 Later that afternoon at the Church’s open house, 1000 visitors celebrated with the congregation as they partook of refreshments.

 Rev. Foster led his growing congregation until 1969.
 He was then followed by the studious Dr. Stuart Leyden, who became the church’s second minister, serving for 10 years.
 Under his tenure, the church continued to grow to about 271 members.
 Although the church services were very important to this congregation, it was the social activities such as fellowship clubs, dinner groups, trips and parties that cemented their personal relationships and they still do.

-One of the most important aspects of our worship service is the sublime music provided by the Moller Pipe Organ and our talented organist, Richard Osborne.
+One of the most important aspects of our worship service is the sublime music provided by the Moller Pipe Organ.
 The church bought the organ with its 1,783 pipes in 1986 from a Baptist Church in Pimlico Maryland for 8,000 dollars–a real bargain–although this amount grew a good bit after moving and installation.

 Another windfall came about in 2000 when, Dr. Phil Sommer the minister at that time, opened an envelope that contained two checks totaling 424,000 dollars bequeathed to the church by deceased parishioner, Marion Albaugh.
 This amount, which later doubled in size, enabled the congregation to renovate the building, which was completed in 2005.

 Our present pastor, Dr. Richard (Duke) Dixon has been with us since 2007.
 His vision is to grow our church and continue to have it prosper.

 We celebrated the church’s 50th anniversary in 2008 and with God’s grace, we hope to celebrate many more productive years and to carry on our outreach to the Easton Community and Talbot County.